 In general, the Bank of America® Travel Rewards credit card is a great no annual fee option for someone looking for a simple card for all spending or a credit card that will easily complement another credit card with bonus categories.
 The Bank of America® Travel Rewards credit card is also a great option if you are looking for a $0 annual fee credit card that earns decent rewards that can be applied towards travel purchases.

-Having significant investments ($20,000+) with Bank of America, Merrill Edge, or Merrill Lynch accounts will increase earning rates for this credit card, so if you fall into this category it is definitely worth considering the Bank of America® Travel Rewards credit card.
+Having significant investments ($20,000+) with Bank of America or Merrill accounts will increase earning rates for this credit card, so if you fall into this category it is definitely worth considering the Bank of America® Travel Rewards credit card.